The Neighbourhood Plan

 The Character Assessment (September 2019) as modified: Character Assessment – as modified

-Summary of representations made at regulation 16: Reg 16 Summary of Responses
+Summary of representations made at regulation 16: Regulation 16 Summary of Responses

-Norton St Philip Parish Council submitted their Neighbourhood Plan to Mendip District Council for examination under Part 5 of the Neighbourhood Planning (General) Regulations 2012 (as amended) and consultation was carried out under Regulation 16 between Friday 1st March 2019 and Friday 12th April 2019.
+Norton St Philip Parish Council submitted their Neighbourhood Plan to the former Mendip District Council for examination under Part 5 of the Neighbourhood Planning (General) Regulations 2012 (as amended), and consultation was carried out under Regulation 16 between Friday 1 March 2019 and Friday 12 April 2019.
 Representations were received during this period.
-An examination of the plan has been carried out and the Examination Report was received on 19th July 2019 and is available to view below:
+An examination of the plan was made and the Examination Report was received on 19 July 2019.

 - Norton St Philip Neighbourhood Plan

-- Strategic Environmental Assessment (SEA) Screening Report and HRA Screening Report
+- Strategic Environmental Assessment (SEA) Screening Report and Habitats Regulations Assessment Screening Report

 Evidence Base documents

-Representations received in response to Reg 16 consultation
+Representations received in response to Regulation 16 consultation

 Qualifying Body response to representations received

-On 9th April 2018 Mendip District Council resolved that the Norton St Philip Neighbourhood Area be designated in accordance with Section 61G of the Town and Country Planning Act 1990 as amended for the purposes of Neighbourhood Planning.
+On 9 April 2018, the former Mendip District Council resolved that the Norton St Philip Neighbourhood Area be designated in accordance with Section 61G of the Town and Country Planning Act 1990 as amended for the purposes of Neighbourhood Planning.